 Arts & Health

-Matinée was established to help challenge social isolation and increase the access to cultural activities for those living with dementia, their family, friends and carers.
-We initially chose to do that by bringing the magic of cinema to rural communities and market towns across Derbyshire using village halls and community venues between 2016 and 2020.
+Matinée was established, thanks to funding from the Paul Hamlyn Foundation and Derbyshire County Council Public Health, to help challenge social isolation and increase access to cultural activities for those living with dementia alongside their family, friends and carers.
+Between 2016 and 2020 the project brought the magic of cinema to rural communities and market towns across Derbyshire using village halls and community venues.

-When the project ends at the end of 2021, Matinée will have worked in 9 different venues across the county and provided over 120 screenings.
-We have worked with a wide cross-section of partners including: Derbyshire County Council Arts Team, Public Health and Adult Care; CCGs; The University of Nottingham; The Alzheimer’s Society; the Film Hub Midlands; Derby QUAD; Making Space; and Derbyshire Dementia Action Alliance.
+Over the course of the whole project we have been fortunate to have worked with many partners, and we are forever grateful for their help and expertise.
+Partners have included: Derbyshire County Council Arts Team, Public Health and Adult Care; Derbyshire CCGs; The University of Nottingham; The Alzheimer’s Society; Chesterfield Borough Council, Derby QUAD; the Film Hub Midlands; Making Space; and Derbyshire Dementia Action Alliance.
 Matinée is also proud to be a member of the BFI Film Audience Network.

 Read about our festivals development work Image courtesy of Buxton Fringe